Student Code of Conduct

 - The conduct has the purpose or effect of substantially interfering with an individual’s work or academic, athletic, or other educational performance; or

 - The conduct creates an intimidating, hostile, or offensive work or educational environment.
-If an individual has welcomed sexual advances or other harassing conduct (whether sexual or otherwise) by active participation in or encouragement of such activity, that individual should specifically inform the alleged harasser if such conduct is no longer welcome in order for any subsequent conduct to be deemed unwelcome.
+If an individual has welcomed sexual advances or other harassing conduct (whether sexual or otherwise) by active participation in or encouragement of such activity, that individual should specifically inform the alleged harasser if such conduct is no longer welcome for any subsequent conduct to be deemed unwelcome.
 However, failure to give such notice in no way prevents the college from taking appropriate corrective and/or disciplinary action against the alleged harasser for the behavior.

 Student Grievance Procedure